sopesamuel/sopesamuel/README.md

-- 👋 Hi, I’m @sopesamuel
+- 👋 Hi, I’m Mosope Fasusi
-- 👀 I’m interested in ...Data Anlytics and Web 3
+- 👀 I’m interested in ...
+JavaScript and Web 3
 - 🌱 I’m currently learning ...
 Web 3
 - 💞️ I’m looking to collaborate on ...
 Web 3
 - 📫 How to reach me ...